doubleSlashde/scrapy-exercise/README.md

 First, a working Python3 installation is required for running Scrapy.
 Please use the Miniconda Python 3.7 installation for your OS, it can be found ([here](https://docs.conda.io/en/latest/miniconda.html))

+For running Scrapy spiders, Scrapy has to be installed with the following command:

+    $ conda install -c conda-forge scrapy

+Or if you already have a working Python installation with pip as package manager:

+    $ pip install scrapy

 You can run a spider using the `scrapy crawl` command, such as:

     $ scrapy crawl quotes_spider